 Can I use a wireless keyboard with an Android device?

 In most cases, yes.
-There are a few wireless keyboards and mice out there that may not work though.
+There are a few wireless keyboards and mice out there on sites like eBay that may not work though.